 Applicants must ensure that they have the necessary processes and systems in place to comply with the subaward and executive total compensation reporting requirements established under OMB guidance at 2 CFR Part 170, unless they qualify for an exception from the requirements, should they be selected for funding.

-2. Central Contractor Registration (CCR) and Data Universal Numbering System (DUNS) Requirements
+2. Central Contractor Registration (CCR)/ System for Award Management (SAM) and Data Universal Numbering System (DUNS) Requirements

 Unless exempt from these requirements under OMB guidance at 2 CFR Part 25 (e.g., individuals), applicants must: